tenzincode/tenzin.ca/source/_posts/programming-paradigms.md

 Each statement changes the state of the program, from assigning values to each variable to the final addition of those values.
 Using a sequence of five statements the program is explicitly told how to add the numbers 5, 10 and 15 together.

 ### Declarative
-Focuses on what to execute, defines program logic, but not detailed control flow.
+Declarative programming focuses on WHAT to execute and defines program logic, but not a detailed control flow.
 Main traits include fourth-generation languages, spreadsheets, and report program generators.
 Example: SQL, regular expressions, Prolog.

 Declarative programs can be described as context independent. meaning they only declare what the ultimate goal is, not the intermediary steps to reach that goal.